 Food keeps fresher for longer when stored correctly in your fridge.
-Good Housekeeping has revealed a guide to what goes where in the fridge, and the results may surprise you.
-If you’ve been storing the milk in the fridge door, you’ve been doing it wrong.
+Here’s a guide to what goes where in the fridge, and the results may surprise you.
+These fridge organising tips prove that if you’ve been storing the milk in the fridge door, you’ve been doing it all wrong.

 Store foods that don’t need to be cooked or have a short shelf life on the top section of your fridge.
 This includes ready-to-eat foods such as deli meats, dips and leftovers.
 It makes them easy to remember and locate.

 Simplyss.com recommends keeping a clear box or container on the top shelf of your fridge labelled ‘Eat me first!’, making it easier to store and identify foods close to their use-by so there’s less risk of wastage.